napudumaran/Learning-Documentation-and-Projects/notes/expanded/Steam_Install_Explained.md

 <code>sudo mv ~/Downloads/NameOfFileHere /usr/share/keyrings/NameOfFileHere</code>

 Here’s a breakdown of the command:
 - `sudo` means super user do.
-Its the equivalent of doing something with administrative controls.
+It's the equivalent of doing something with administrative controls.
-- `mv` mv means to move.
+- `mv` means to move.
 It can also be used to rename files by moving them to a new location or filename.
 - `/usr/share/keyrings/` is the file path where GPG keys are stored for use.

 We will then run: